lifepillar/vim-mucomplete/Readme.md

 in your `.vimrc`.

+When the pop-up menu is visible, you may cycle back and forth through the completion methods in the current completion chain by pressing `<c-h>` and `<c-l>`, respectively.

 MUcomplete is fully customizable.
 See `:help mucomplete.txt` for detailed documentation.

 **Important:** by itself, µcomplete does not provide any “intellisense”/semantic completion.
 If you want that, you also need to